Jessicarrr/TalkToPawns/Docs/Help.md

 - Costs a small amount of money per request (costs cents, but can add up to $1.00 per day with moderate/heavy usage)
 - Requires signing up to OpenAI's Playground website (OpenAI hosts the AI models)
-- May be overly "politically correct" and not properly roleplay a misogynist or cannibal pawn
+- May be overly "safe" in its language and not properly roleplay npcs with darker backgrounds or traits.
 - Lack of privacy: Messages you send and receive will be handled by OpenAI, and they likely save your conversations on their servers

 ### Koboldcpp Advantages

 - Free to use (doesn't cost any money)
-- Some AI models are uncensored and will willingly roleplay a misogynist or cannibal pawn
+- Some AI models are uncensored and will willingly roleplay pawns with darker backgrounds or traits.
 - Privacy: Since these are run on your computer, the AI responses and your messages won't be sent anywhere on the internet

 ### Koboldcpp Disadvantages